froukje/froukje/README.md

 - 🌱 I’m currently learning MLOps
 - 💬 Ask me about Data Science and Machine Learning
 - 📫 How to reach me: [linkedIn](https://www.linkedin.com/in/frauke-albrecht-phd-90ba511a2/)
-- 😄 Pronouns: she / her / hers
+- :woman: Pronouns: she / her / hers

 <!--
 **froukje/froukje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.